Saad-Khan-07/N8N-Calling-Agent-Demo/README.md

 Store Summary (Google Sheet): The generated summary is then taken and stored in the designated Google Sheet.

 Temporary Data Handling: Answers are stored temporarily in Airtable and are cleared after the workflow completes.
 Crucially, instead of deleting records, the workflow updates the column with a blank string. ✅ This prevents changes to the record ID, which is static in the n8n flow, ensuring consistent operation without manual record ID updates.

+Setup and Credentials 🔑

+To ensure these workflows function correctly, you will need to configure the necessary credentials for each service.
+Here's a breakdown of what you'll need:

+Google Sheets Node:

+Credential Type: OAuth2 (or API Key if preferred for read-only access).
+Required Scope: https://www.googleapis.com/auth/spreadsheets (for read/write access to your sheets).
+Setup: Authenticate your Google account within n8n.
+Ensure the service account (if used) or your personal account has access to the specific Google Sheet.

+Twilio Node (HTTP Request):

+Credential Type: API Key (Account SID and Auth Token).
+Required Details:
+Account SID: Your Twilio Account SID, found on your Twilio Console dashboard.
+Auth Token: Your Twilio Auth Token, also found on your Twilio Console dashboard.
+Setup: Create a new Twilio credential in n8n and input your Account SID and Auth Token.

+Airtable Node:

+Credential Type: API Key.
+Required Details:
+API Key: Your Airtable API Key, which can be generated in your Airtable account settings.
+Base ID: The ID of your Airtable Base where the temporary answers will be stored.
+Table Name: The name of the table within your Base.
+Setup: Create a new Airtable credential in n8n using your API Key.
+You'll specify the Base ID and Table Name directly in the Airtable nodes within the workflow.

+Gemini Chat (LLM) Node:

+Credential Type: API Key.
+Required Details:
+API Key: An API key for the Google Gemini API.
+You can obtain this from the Google AI Studio or Google Cloud Console.
+Setup: Create a new credential for the Gemini Chat node in n8n and provide your API Key.

 Potential Enhancements and Suggestions ✨
 This framework is a foundational example.
 Here are some suggestions for expanding it into a more robust and dynamic agent: